 The American Indian Probate Reform Act of 2004 (AIPRA), 25 U.S.C. § 4025(a) created a new Federal probate law that changes the way trust estates are distributed to heirs after a beneficiary’s death.
 The purpose of AIPRA is to preserve the trust status of Indian lands and to reduce the number of small fractionated interests.
-Through estate planning, American Indians and Alaska Natives who own assets may wish to create a will or sell, transfer or otherwise consolidate theirs interests in trust or restricted land.
-If an American Indian or Alaska Natives who own assets do not have a will or estate plan, his/her assets will be distributed after death according to Federal or tribal laws.
+Through estate planning, American Indians and Alaska Natives who own assets may wish to create a will or sell, transfer or otherwise consolidate their interests in trust or restricted land.
+If an American Indian or Alaska Native who own assets does not have a will or estate plan, his/her assets will be distributed after death according to Federal or tribal laws.

 The purpose of this Program is to facilitate the delivery of estate planning services to American Indians and Alaska Natives who own assets.
 This Program will provide funding in support of estate planning in efforts to prevent and reverse fractionation.

+The authority for this program is 25 U.S.C. § 2206.
+Descent and distribution, (f) Estate planning assistance, (3) Probate code development and legal assistance grants.

 The CFDA number for this program is 15.155 – Office of the Special Trustee for American Indians, Field Office.

 B. Award Information

 In accordance with the criteria set forth in the Federal Grand and Cooperative Agreement Act (31 U.S.C. § 6304 and 6305), the assistance instrument for this funding opportunity will be a grant.
-The Department of the Interior (DOI) expects to award one grant in an amount not to exceed $499,000.00 for Fiscal Year 2015.
+The Department of the Interior (DOI) expects to award one grant in an amount not to exceed $350,000.00 for Fiscal Year (FY) 2015.
+The period of performance for FY 2015 is date of award through September 30, 2015.

 The award recipient will be the Project Administrator and be responsible for execution and management of an estate planning program.
 The program will consist of four objectives: preparation, coordination, monitoring/reporting, and recommendation.
 The award recipient will provide direct legal service providers, either themselves or through sub-recipients, to trust beneficiaries.